BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

 =============================

 When a user attempts to read or write data in a BrightstarDB store, the Store Permissions for that user are checked to ensure that the user has the required privileges.

-The possible permissions are:

-    None
-        The user has no permissions on the store and can perform no operations on it at all

-    Read
-        The user has permission to perform SPARQL queries on the store

-    Export
-        The user can run an export job to retrieve a dump of the RDF contained in the store

-    ViewHistory
-        The user can view the commit and transaction history of the store

-    SparqlUpdate
-        The user can post updates to the store using the SPARQL update protocol

-    TransactionUpdate
-        The user can post updates to the store using the BrightstarDB transactional update protocol

-    Admin
-        The user can re-execute previous transactions; revert the store to a previous transaction;
-        and delete the store

-    WithGrant
-        The user can grant permissions on this store to other users

-    All
-        A combination of all of the above permissions
+Store Permissions for a user are provided by a Store Permissions Provider, and a user may have different permissions for each store on the BrightstarDB server.
+For more information about Store Permissions and providers please refer to the :ref:`Store Permissions` section of the :ref:`BrightstarDB Security` documentation.

 The permissions that a user has are provided to the BrightstarDB service by one or more configured *Store Permission Providers*.
 The following providers are available "out of the box":